 September, 2008 Thurlin abdicates, leaving Vincent Prescott Gould just a few months to serve before the next President takes office.

 Gould orders federal law enforcement agencies to stop enforcing the Carstairs Act and to release anyone arrested under it.

 The Assembly created.

-2008, November Livia Sievers elected first female President of the United
+November, 2008 Livia Sievers elected first female President of the United States.

 March, 2009 Pine Island attacked by a nuclear missile.